This shrimp rangoon recipe is a fancier take on the Americans’ favorite crunchy treat — crab rangoon.

 Combine the shrimp meat with 2 oz onion, 1.5 oz cream cheese, 2 tbsp parsley, 2 tbsp scallion, 1/2 tsp garlic powder, 1/2 tsp ground black pepper, and 1 1/2 tsp Worcestershire sauce.

 Place a bit of the filling in the middle of a wrapper.
-Dampen two adjacent sides and fold the two non-wet sides over, like so.
-Gently press to seal the sides together.
+Dampen two adjacent sides with water.

 Bring the two corners together, like so, and glue them with water, one on top of the other.
 Repeat steps 3 and 4 until you have 28 pouches.